 If we file an action against you claiming you breached these Terms and we prevail, we’re entitled to recover all reasonable legal fees, expenses, and any damages or other relief we may be awarded.

-OEG are not responsible for the behaviour of any third parties, linked websites, or other Members.
+OEG is not responsible for the behaviour of any third parties, linked websites, or other members.

 Social media platforms